NuTyX/packages-x86_64/README.md

     # bash scripts/cli -s
     # bash scripts/gui -s

-#### 9. If everything is OK, synchronize the 'base-extra' collection binaries
+#### 9. If everything is OK, synchronize all the 'xxx-extra' collections binaries in case of a few updates

     # cd /root/extra
     # bash scripts/base-extra -s
+    # bash scripts/cli-extra -s
+    # bash scripts/gui-extra -s

 #### 10. If everything is OK, check with cards level what's new